U.S. Stocks Rise After Volatile Week

 ADVERTISEMENT

-U.S. Secretary of Defense Jim Mattis and Secretary of State Rex Tillerson said Sunday that the Trump administration was still trying to achieve the "irreversible denuclearization" of North Korea through diplomacy.

-"The move up [in markets] today is being driven by the fact there's been a little bit of a sigh of relief that you haven't seen further escalation," said Supriya Menon, senior multiasset strategist at Pictet Asset Management.
+Assets that investors consider to be safer stores of value, including gold and the Japanese yen, pulled back.

+Government bonds fell, with the yield on the 10-year U.S. Treasury note rising to 2.224%, according to Tradeweb, from 2.191% Friday.
+Yields rise as bond prices fall.

-Financial stocks rose with bond yields Monday, leading gains in the S&P 500.
+Financial stocks rose with bond yields.
 Banks tend to benefit from higher yields since they boost their net-interest margins, a key measure of lending profitability.

-The S&P 500 financial sector added 1.3%, with Morgan Stanley and Goldman Sachs Group adding 2% apiece, while the yield on the 10-year U.S. Treasury note rose to 2.211%, according to Tradeweb, from 2.191% Friday.
-Yields rise as bond prices fall.

 Another sign of the relative calm in the markets: A measure of expected stock volatility that had spiked last week retreated Monday.
-The CBOE Volatility Index, which tracks investors' expectations of swings in the S&P 500, slumped 19%.
+The CBOE Volatility Index, which tracks investors' expectations of swings in the S&P 500 over the next 30 days, slumped 19%.

-To some analysts, the market moves Monday appeared to reflect the tendency of investors to buy stocks following any pullbacks.
-That mentality has helped limit both the scale and duration of stock pullbacks this year, keeping major indexes near their all-time highs.

-"After the damage to the markets last week, you've got investors who will come back in," said Art Hogan, chief market strategist at Wunderlich Securities.
+"There's been a little bit of a sigh of relief that you haven't seen further escalation," said Supriya Menon, senior multiasset strategist at Pictet Asset Management.

 Write to Akane Otani at akane.otani@wsj.com